Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 was a bit of trouble about it so

-we went to [?P] to the pictures.
+we went to Pershore to the pictures.

-- What I don't know.
+- what.
+I don't know.
 We went in

 a mail van but had to walk home.